- [On-Campus & Virtual Recruiting] [Map & Directions] [Hotel & Travel Information] [UC Merced Recruiting Policies] [Terms and Conditions]

 - Employers are requested to be flexible in granting offer extensions on a case-by-case basis if the circumstances warrant it.

-CCPA defines an exploding offer as any offer which does not conform with the offer guidelines listed above.
-Students should not be pressured to accept offers “on the spot” or "early,” whether this is based upon a shorter timeframe for consideration overall and/or due to any special diminishing incentives attached, e.g., tiered or expiring bonuses, reduced options for location preferences, etc. CCPA expects all employers to refrain from such practices when recruiting UC Merced students and alumni.
+SCC defines an exploding offer as any offer which does not conform with the offer guidelines listed above.
+Students should not be pressured to accept offers “on the spot” or "early,” whether this is based upon a shorter timeframe for consideration overall and/or due to any special diminishing incentives attached, e.g., tiered or expiring bonuses, reduced options for location preferences, etc. SCC expects all employers to refrain from such practices when recruiting UC Merced students and alumni.

 Compensation and Fees